A 3D illustration of a colorful abacus, symbolizing counting and calculations.

 A Venn diagram of red, green, and blue lights combining to form white in the center, with a caption explaining their primary color roles in UI design.

-Analyzing and Reading HEX Codes
+Analyzing and reading HEX codes

 • #FF0000: Red FF is the highest value (255), while Green and Blue are at the lowest (00).
 The result is a vivid red without any green or blue.